anyscale/madewithml.github.io/docs/courses/foundations/convolutional-neural-networks.md

 ### Inputs
 In the dummy example below, our inputs are composed of character tokens that are one-hot encoded.
 We have a batch of N samples, where each sample has 8 characters and each character is represented by an array of 10 values (`vocab size=10`).
 This gives our inputs the size `(N, 8, 10)`.

-!!! note
-    With PyTorch, when dealing with convolution, our inputs (X) need to have the channels as the second dimension, so our inputs will be `(N, 10, 8)`.
+> With PyTorch, when dealing with convolution, our inputs (X) need to have the channels as the second dimension, so our inputs will be `(N, 10, 8)`.

 ```python linenums="1"
 import math